Best paintball guns under 300 | Ultimate Buyer’s Guide

 EMEK 100 Mechanical Paintball Gun

-The Eclipse Emek paintball marker is a strong paintball marker that is also very compact and lightweight.
+The Eclipse Emek is a strong paintball marker that is also very compact and lightweight.
 It provides excellent shooting performance.
-People interested in having a thrilling encounter with a mechanical marker can use this convenient choice.
+People interested in thrilling encounters with a mechanical marker can use this convenient choice.
 Whether you are just beginning to get the paintball bug or have been working in this field for a while, you should give the Emek a shot and see how it stacks up against the competition.

 2. Tippmann A-5 .68 Caliber Paintball Marker